lazy-media/public/README.md

 ## How to use the rest of the services provided at the domain 'lazymedia.media'

-***The best way to login to services is with the Lazy Media - Authentik button presented on any login pages.
+***The best way to login to services is with the "Lazy Media - Authentik" button presented on any login pages.
 When Authentik loads, login with your Plex Credentials.***

 Alternatively you can go to [Lazy Media's Authentik](https://auth.lazymedia.media) and login with your Plex Credentials to view any apps or services you have access to.